 Dividends from net investment income are declared and paid on a quarterly basis.
 Distributions of net realized capital gains, if any, will be made at least annually.
 It is the Company's policy to comply with the requirements of the Internal Revenue Code of 1986, as amended, applicable to "regulated investment companies" or "RICs" and to distribute substantially all of its taxable income to its shareholders.
-In order to provide shareholders with a more stable level of dividend distributions, the Company may at times pay out more or less than distributed net investment income, if any, is disclosed in the Statement of Assets and Liabilities, which comprises part of the financial information included in this report.
+In order to provide shareholders with a more stable level of dividend distributions, the Company may at times pay out more or less than distributable income earned in any particular quarter.
+The Company's current accumulated but undistributed net investment income, if any, is disclosed in the Statement of Assets and Liabilities, which comprises part of the financial information included in this report.
 The character and timing of dividends and distributions are determined in accordance with federal income tax regulations, which may differ from U.S. GAAP.